Welcome to

 Ultrafast Photochemistry Lab

-Ultrafast Photoinduced Dynamics in Organic Optoelectronic Molecules and Materials
+Ultrafast Photoinduced Dynamics in Organic Optoelectronic Molecules and Nano-Materials

 To capture these extremely fast events, which unfold on femtosecond (billionth of millionth of a second) timescales, we develop and apply cutting-edge ultrafast laser spectroscopy techniques.
 By uncovering the mechanisms of light harvesting, charge transport, and emission, our research provides critical insights for the design of next-generation sustainable solar materials, high-efficiency OLED emitters, and other emerging photonic technologies.